1pay-network/1pay-ios-sdk/README.md

 ### Swift Package Manager
 [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.
-> Xcode 11+ is required to build OnePaySDK using Swift Package Manager.
+> Xcode 11+ is required to build 1PaySDK using Swift Package Manager.

-To integrate OnePaySDK into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`:
+To integrate 1PaySDK into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`:

 ```swift
 dependencies: [